-Ajarn Rung does tattoo women, however he does not allow himself to be photographed giving a tattoo to a woman.
+Ajarn Rung does tattoo women, however he does not allow himself to be photographed while giving a sak yant tattoo to a woman.

-Does The Monk Choose The Design And Placement?
+Does the Monk Choose the Sak Yant Design and Placement?

-One misconception is that the monk reads your “aura” then decides what tattoo to give you and where.
+One misconception is that the monk reads your “aura” then decides what sak yant tattoo to give you and where.
 This isn’t entirely true.

 The monk will come up with an idea of what to give you, and often some sak yants should only be placed on certain parts of your body, but he won’t read your aura to decide this.

-At Wat Bang Phra I had no say or idea of what I would get and where.
+At Wat Bang Phra I had no say or idea of what sak yant I would get and where.
 Ajarn Luang Pi Nunn simply placed a stencil on my back.

 At this point I could have requested something different, but without speaking Thai it would have been difficult to get my point across without just saying “no”.

 Because I had an English-speaking guide with me I could request a specific design and placement, and the monk would have told me if it was inappropriate or not suitable.
 However I decided to let the monk come up with a design and choose where to place it.